 Traditional colleges tend to focus more on the intellectual side of life and business opportunities.
-But if you are not good at taking tests and study and prefer working with your hands, then you should choose to go to a trade school.
+But if you are not good at taking tests and studying and prefer working with your hands, then you should choose to go to a trade school.
 The latter institution helps you develop those hands-on skills you need for your future employment.

 If you are handy and like working on DIY projects you might gravitate towards the trades, or if you like more cerebral tasks college might be the better fit.
 Most people will have both of these characteristics making a clear choice not so easy.
 This is why you should take your time and speak with others who have more experience and contemplate things.

 This is an important element simply because the business world is changing.
 Many of the careers that were around when your parents or grandparents were young are not conducted in the same way.
 You have to prepare yourself for the career you want and to meet these changes.

 A good trade school helps you keep up with the times while making you a valuable asset to society.
 A good traditional college will do the same but at a different level and in different fields.
 Your interests will influence your decision.